-The joint volunteer project of the three IHM congregations: Monroe (M), Scranton, Pa.
+The joint volunteer project of the three IHM Congregations Monroe (M), Scranton, Pa.
 (S) and Immaculata, Pa.
-(I) with Catholic Charities of the San Diego Diocese began April 24.
+(I) with Catholic Charities of the San Diego Diocese marked its midpoint this past week.
 Scranton IHM Sister, Mary Elaine Anderson, who advocated for the joint volunteer project and who has been in El Centro, Calif. since the project’s beginning, has also been writing a weekly update.
 The updates offer a glimpse into the work and life shared by the three congregations over the first seven weeks.
 Participants have included Mary Elaine Anderson, Jeannette Lucey, Constance Touey, Kathy Benham, Margaret Chapman, Margaret Joseph Pavluchuk, Mary Katherine Hamilton, Dora Lezovich, Christine Cunningham, Mary Catherine Chamberlain, Donna Korba, Jean Hennelly, Eileen Reilly, Marian Gregory Mazzotta, Denise Montagne, Patricia Michael Godoy, Fran Small, Kathleen Brown, Teresa Catherine Walsh, Kim Redigan, Marge Polys, Vicki Koivu-Rybicki, Margie Langer, Teresa Haug.

 Week 10 was a bittersweet one.
 It was filled with welcomes and goodbyes.
 Patricia, Marian Gregory and Denise were the first to leave on June 30.
 The other nine of us left on July 3.
 However, before our departure, we were able to welcome Susan Kuk and Agnes Cummings who arrived on the afternoon of July 2.